Reading Time: 3 minutes

 Over the course of the lifetime of a business, there may be times when customers may not be able to purchase products or services.
 For example: it is a snowy winter and the customers don’t need landscaping, or there a global pandemic and customers can’t visit your retail showroom.

-The following strategies are methods to help earn keep your business alive through branding even if selling isn’t possible.
+The following strategies are methods to help keep your business alive through branding, even if selling isn’t possible.

 Create Meaningful Content and Publish It Regularly

-There is never a bad time for a business to inspire their targeted buying audience with personalized content that helps solve issues.
-To do this, companies can publish articles that offer insight and provide tips.
+There is never a bad time for a business to inspire its targeted buying audience with personalized content that helps solve issues.
+To achieve this, companies can publish articles that offer valuable insights and provide practical tips.

 This content will create higher brand recognition and nurture positive sentiment in readers.
 In fact, 82 percent of consumers feel more positive about a brand after reading content customized for them.
 (1)